Help & Documentation

 shipping_total total shipping costs, including taxes on shipping costs (if set in settings)

-total order total, including all taxes and shipping costs
+total order total, including all taxes,discount and shipping costs

 payment_text if you have added custom payment messages in your checkout settings page, we will load them up here, depending on the selected payment method your client has selected.
 If they have paid online and there is not custom payment text, we will leave this variable empty.

-pdf_invoice the url of the pdf invoice document.
+pdf_url the url of the pdf order document.

 coupon object containing information about the used coupon